JackXueIndiana/DeepSeek-R1-Install-Win11/README.md

 ~~~

 ### Test the model in async call
-YOu can try out to run async.py
+You can try out to run async.py
 ~~~
 $ C:/python.exe c:/Users/xinxue/deepseek-r1/async.py
 <think>